-Are we serving the children we set out to serve?
+Are we educating the children we set out to educate?

 Are our children staying with us?

-- 92% of our kids stay with us year over year.
+- 98% KIPPMA students continue to stay with us year over year.

-- This rate exceeds the average of charter schools by nearly 10%, and is also substantially higher than the district schools in the communities we serve.
+- This rate exceeds the average retention rate for public charter schools by nearly 10%, and is also substantially higher than the retention in the district schools in the communities we serve.